whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 ### Tips and tricks

 Here is some guidance to help you write your pipeline.
+Click the links to jump to the relevant section.

 * [How should I put sample information in?](#How-should-I-put-sample-information-in)
 * [How should I organise my pipeline files?](#How-should-I-organise-my-pipeline-files)